 Selling a home is one of the most important financial transactions in your life.
 But if you’re selling for the first time, or if it’s been a while since you’ve dipped your toes into the deep end of the real estate market pool, you may be wondering how to choose a real estate agent for selling your house.

 According to HomeLight’s data, the top 5% of real estate agents across the U.S. sell homes for as much as 10% more than the average real estate agent.

 “This is the biggest asset that most people have.
-It’s gonna be the biggest sale that they ever have.
-It’s important that they get the best representation when they’re going to do that,” shares Mark Boyland, a top real estate agent in Scott’s Corner, NY who’s ranked in the top 1% of real estate agents in the Hudson Gateway Multiple Listing System since 1995.
+It’s going to be the biggest sale they ever have,” shares Mark Boyland, a top real estate agent in Scotts Corners, New York, who’s ranked in the top 1% of real estate agents in the Hudson Gateway Multiple Listing System since 1995.
+“It’s important that [sellers] get the best representation when they’re going to do that.”

 - High volume of home sales in your price range

 Once you’ve selected a few agents online, scope out their websites, social media, reviews, property listings, and more to see how they professionally market themselves.
 Their online presence may also provide a further look into their personalities and show whether they’re using current technology and trends.

 For a deeper dive, Google each agent’s name and read additional reviews wherever you can.
 Notice which positive qualities are mentioned repeatedly and see how the agent responds to any negative reviews.